+Built in 1962, this mid-century home is believed to be the work of Gardner Cowan, a Toronto-based architect with a distinctive style grounded in the ethos of ‘Less is more.’
 A testament to the architect’s ability to harness light, volume, and flow, the rectangular-shaped residence occupies a slightly elevated position on a quiet, residential street surrounded by mature trees in the Hollywood Knolls.

 Both public and private spaces are dotted with strategically placed floor-to-ceiling windows, filling the interior with natural light and the lush scenery of the home’s verdant surroundings.

-The outdoor space is accessible via multiple access points, allowing indoor-outdoor flow to several patios and courtyards filled with lush plantings, a kitchen garden, fountain, tree-shaded pathway, and a Japanese soaking tub off the primary suite.
+The outdoor space is accessible via multiple access points, allowing indoor-outdoor flow to several patios and courtyards filled with lush plantings, a kitchen garden, a fountain, a tree-shaded pathway, and a Japanese soaking tub off the primary suite.